 Meanwhile, Sun Yat-sen was outmaneuvered politically by Yuan Shikai, a former Imperial general who had defected to the Kuomintang.
 Yuan became the first President of of the Republic but flouted the authority of the new Parliament.
 When seven provinces attempted to secede, Yuan quickly defeated their forces and outlawed the Kuomintang.
 In 1941 he had himself declared dictator for life, and began preparations to assume the title of emperor.
 Chiang attempted an attack on Shanghai Arsenal that ended in fiasco, and he fled to Japan and joined Sun Yat-sen in exile.
 Returning to Shanghai in November 1915, Chiang continued to stir up revolution until Yuan's death in 1916.

-period of warlordism in which military governors fought
+period of warlordism in which military governors fought each other

-each other for power.
-Sun Yat-sen began rebuilding his movement in Canton, naming Chiang as commander of
+for power.
+Sun Yat-sen began rebuilding his movement in Canton, naming Chiang as

-the revolutionary army.
-However, Sun had lost most of his support, and
+commander of the revolutionary army.
+However, Sun had lost most of

 In 1901, at the age of fourteen, Chiang had entered an

 arranged marriage to nineteen-year-old Mao Fu-mei.
 Though Mao gave

 birth to Chiang's only son, the marriage was unhappy, and Chiang

 divorced Mao to marry Chen Jieru in 1921.
 There seems to have been

 genuine affection between the two, but Chiang would discard Jieru